STARS4ALL/tessdb-server/README.md

 In special, the database file name and location is specified in this file.
 Some of the properities marked in this file are marked as *reloadable property*.
 This means that this value can be changed and the process reloads its new value on the fly.

+## Sunrise / Sunset filtering
+It is recommended to activate the sunrise/sunset filter to reject TESS readings coming in daytime and avoid unnecessary grouth in the database.
+Each location has a latitude (degrees), longitude (degrees) and elevation (meters) which can be neglected is this filter is not used.

+Activating this filter have the following conecuences:
+1. Once a day, at arount 00:00 UTC, all locations will have their sunrise and sunset time computed, according to the local horizon defined (configurable).
+2. Instruments assigned to locations found to be in daytime will have their readings rejected.
+3. ***New***: ***Instruments assigned to locations with `NULL` or `Unknown` longitude, latitude or elvation will have their readings accepted anyway***.
+The only way to enable or disable writting to the database is by using the *tess utility*.

 ## Logging

 Log file is usually placed under `/var/log/tessdb.log` in Linux or under `C:\tessdb\log` folder on Windows.
 Default log level is `info`.
 It generates very litte logging at this level.
 File is rotated by logrotate **only under Linux**.

+# OPERATION

 ## Server Status/Start/Stop/Restart